SalsaMixLabs/containerized-microservices-pipeline-service/README.md

 ### Run the database in a container

+- (Optional) Create the  image `docker build -t backend .`
+    - DO NOT: forget the trailing "."
-- (Optional) Create the  image `docker build -t backend .`.
-Make sure you are in the `Database` folder.
+    - Make sure you are in the `Database` folder.
 - Run the image in a Docker container: `docker run -p 1433:1433 --rm -it backend`

 ## Middle Tier - Login Service